gwenoleauvray/ipobfs/readme.eng.txt

 ipobfs --qnum=300 --ipproto-xor=61 --data-xor=0x458A2ECD --data-xor-offset=4

+IP FRAGMENTATION
+If the sending host sends too long packet, it is fragmented at the IP level.
+The receiving host only reassembles packets addressed to the host itself.
+In the PREROUTING chain packets are still fragmented.
+When applying deobfuscation only to a part of the packet, the cheksum inevitably becomes invalid. csum = fix does not help.
+For ipv4, adding a rule to the INPUT chain instead of PREROUTING helps.
+Of course, only packets addressed to the host itself are caught, but they come in NFQEUEUE in already assembled state and correctly deobfuscated.
+IP fragmentation is an undesirable, it should be combated by setting the correct MTU inside the tunnel.
+There are some protocols that rely on ip fragmentation.
+These include IKE (without rfc7383).

 CHECKSUMS :
 Work with checksums begins when a tcp/udp packet is received or sent (before obfuscation / deobfuscation).